Spencer Public Library

 Picture

 I Was a Teenage Slasher is an entertaining, clever, and surprisingly funny read.
-It plays with all your favorite classic horror tropes—teens making questionable choices, creepy villains lurking around every corner, and plenty of suspenseful scares—but still manages to feel fresh, never taking itself too seriously.
+It plays with all your favorite classic horror tropes like teens making questionable choices, creepy villains lurking around every corner, and plenty of suspenseful scares, but still manages to feel fresh, never taking itself too seriously.
 Told from the unique perspective of the sympathetic slasher himself, the narrative is packed with humor, relatable characters, and even some intriguing mystery-solving elements that keep you turning the pages.
 Fast-paced and genuinely fun, this book is perfect for a late-night read, especially if you're into horror novels that wink knowingly at the reader while still delivering plenty of thrills.
 Highly recommended!

 Get the eBook or audiobook with your SPL card!